 General Management

-The General Management courses aim to provide students with the business-management foundations needed to understand the new concepts that will be introduced during the core and advanced courses.
+General management courses aim to give all students the necessary business management foundations in order to better understand new concepts that will be introduced during the core and advanced courses.
+The general management courses provide students with an overview that is highly useful upon entering the job market.

 Core Courses